Cincinnati VA Medical Center, Cincinnati, OH

 • PGY2 Teaching Certificate Program: Yes, Optional

-• PGY2 Other Features: Off-Site Opportunities: Teaching Certificate through the University Of Cincinnati College of Pharmacy and other teaching opportunities if already have a certificate from another institution.
-Opportunity to provide lectures for a psychiatric nurse practitioner training program.
-Cincinnati VAMC is a training site for University of Cincinnati Department of Psychiatry and the PGY2 resident will have multiple opportunity for collaboration with psychiatry residents and post graduate fellows (eg. Geriatric Psychiatry and Addiction Sciences Fellowship Programs).
-Required Learning Experiences: Inpatient psychiatry I (6 weeks), Inpatient psychiatry II (6 weeks), Inpatient Psychiatry III (University of Cincinnati Medical Center; 6 weeks), Residential Rehabilitation (12 weeks), Outpatient Mental Health Clinic (5-10 weeks), Longitudinal outpatient PTSD clinic (half a day every other week), Longitudinal outpatient pain clinic (half a day every other week), Longitudinal clozapine management (6 months).
-Elective Learning Experiences: Eating disorders, Inpatient detox, Psychiatric emergency/evaluation and consult service, Neurology consult service, Outpatient mental health, Tobacco cessation telephone clinic, Outpatient substance use disorders.
+• PGY2 Other Features: The residency includes assisting with teaching pharmacy students through the University Of Cincinnati College of Pharmacy.
+There is additional opportunity to provide lectures for a psychiatric nurse practitioner training program.
+The Cincinnati VAMC is a training site for University of Cincinnati Department of Psychiatry and the PGY2 resident will have multiple opportunity for collaboration with psychiatry residents and post graduate fellows (eg. Geriatric Psychiatry and Addiction Sciences Fellowship Programs).

 • PGY2 Preceptors: 4 BCPPs, 4 Other Pharmacists, 0 Non-Pharmacists